apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-alpha1 (in progress)

+- [new feature] JAVA-1519: Close channel if number of orphan stream ids exceeds a configurable threshold
 - [new feature] JAVA-1529: Make configuration reloadable
 - [new feature] JAVA-1502: Reprepare statements on newly added/up nodes
 - [new feature] JAVA-1530: Add ResultSet.wasApplied